The Easiest French Apple Tart

-I am always peeling apples for pies, tarts, galettes, and the like, but maybe, I wondered, I didn’t have to?
+I am ALWAYS peeling apples for pies, tarts, galettes, and the like, but: maybe, this photo had me wondering, I didn’t have to?

-Last Sunday, for an event at the Vischer Ferry General Store, I made, as planned, two apple-frangipane galettes, one of my all-time favorite fall desserts.
-Because I had an extra round of dough, I gave the unpeeled-apple tart a whirl.
+Last Sunday, for a local event, I made, as planned, two apple-frangipane galettes, one of my all-time favorite fall desserts.
+With the extra round of pastry I had on hand, I gave the unpeeled-apple tart a whirl.

 The result?
 Where to begin?

-If you’ve been reading for awhile, you know I’m always pushing the frangipane with these sorts of desserts.
-There’s just something about that almond cream flanked by buttery, flaky pastry and fruit.
+If you’ve been reading for a while, you know I’m always pushing the frangipane with these sorts of desserts — I find the combination of almond cream + flaky pastry + fruit to be irresistible.

-The hardest part is slicing the apples thinly and keeping the apple “fans” together as you slice.
-I appreciated a note from Sarah in the recipe in regard to arranging the apple slices: “Don’t over think it!”
+The hardest part about making this tart is slicing the apples thinly and keeping the apple “fans” together as you slice.
+I appreciated a note from Sarah in the recipe in regard to arranging the apple slices: “Don’t overthink it!”
 (A French apple tart I had made years ago, which called for creating apple “roses” drove me nearly mad.)